evnpvn/TowerDefenseGame/Readme.md

-# Treehouse Defense
+# Tower Defense Game

-Treehouse Defense is a tower defense game in the form of a console application.
+This game is a simple version of the standard tower defense game built in the form of a console application.
-It was built using teamtreehouse.com lessons to help learn the C# programming language.
+It was built to help learn the C# programming language.

 ## Getting Started

 ### Prerequisites

-Treehouse Defense requires Microsoft's .NET Core SDK installed in order to build and run the application.
+Tower Defense requires Microsoft's .NET Core SDK installed in order to build and run the application.

 https://dotnet.microsoft.com/download